 As a neighbourhood you can establish your own Wilderhood Watch group and create projects or launch campaigns relevant to your neighbourhood.
-We will provide you with a group page on our website, as well as a project page and logo for new projects.

 Already have a neighbourhood project?
 We’d love your group to become part of our Wilderhood Watch network!
 Contact us to share your project and have it added to our website.